-Patient feedback is only effective when used to make changes for the better.
+Patient feedback is only effective when dentists use that feedback to make changes for the better.
 You have nothing to lose and everything to gain by carefully analyzing comments and using them to improve your dental practice.

 For more information on the topic of patient feedback, see the blog post “4 ways patient feedback can help improve your practice.”